Causal Effects of Prenatal Drug Exposure on Birth Defects with Missing by Terathanasia: Principal Effects

 Due to the very limited number of events in our data, in the following we further make a monotonicity assumption that eliminates the `control-survivor' stratum, in order to reduce the number of parameters that need to be estimated later.
-This is the supported by the fact that the estimated $\beta_D$ under model \eqref{eq:tatetimeindcausalmodeliptw} is negative (see Section \ref{sec:realdata}); that is, the drug reduces the risk of SAB/stillbirth.
-We assume \begin{assump}[Monotonicity] $M(1) \le M(0)$ with probability one. \end{assump}
+We assume \begin{assump}[Monotonicity] $M(1) \le M(0)$ with probability one. \end{assump} For our data, this means that a woman is less likely to have an SAB event under exposure to the medication than otherwise.
+This is the supported by the empirical data as well as the fact that the estimated $\beta_D$ under model \eqref{eq:tatetimeindcausalmodeliptw} is negative (see Section \ref{sec:realdata}); that is, the drug reduces the risk of SAB/stillbirth.

 It is unknown which principal stratum a subject belongs to.
 However, certain relationship can be derived between the latent principal strata and the observed group of subjects defined according to $(D, M^{obs})$, where $M^{obs} = M$ if observed, and $M^{obs} =~?$ otherwise.
 Table \ref{table:observedgroup} summarizes the correspondence between the observed groups and the latent strata.
 For example, those with $ (D_i, M_i^{obs}) = (0, 0)$ i.e.~no SAB/stillbirth events under no treatment, can only belong to the always-survivor stratum SS due to the monotonicity assumption.
-On the other had, those with $ (D_i, M_i^{obs}) = (0, 1)$ i.e.~having had SAB/stillbirth events under no treatment, can belong to either NS (treatment-survivors) or NN (never-survivors).
+On the other hand, those with $ (D_i, M_i^{obs}) = (0, 1)$ i.e.~having had SAB/stillbirth events under no treatment, can belong to either NS (treatment-survivors) or NN (never-survivors).
 Missing $M_i$ leads to possibilities of all three strata, etc. Table \ref{table:observedgroup} also gives the number of subjects (group size) and the number of birth defects in each observed group for the OTIS data.

 Following \cite{frumento2012evaluating} we define $G$ as the latent indicator for the principal strata, which takes values in $\{\SS, \NS, \NN\}$.
 We assume a multinomial distribution for the principal strata membership: \eqn \P(G = g) = \frac{\exp(\gamma_g)}{\sum_{g'}\exp(\gamma_{g'})}, \ee where $g \in \{ \SS, \NS, \NN \}$, and we treat the group SS as reference, i.e.~$\gamma_{\SS} = 0$.
 Parallel to model \eqref{eq:yatetimeindcausalmodeliptw} for the ATE in Section \ref{sec:ate}, the causal estimands are now the principal effects $\alpha_{D, g}$ in each stratum: \eqn \P(Y(d) = 1|G = g) = \frac{\exp(\alpha_{0, g} + \alpha_{D, g} \cdot d)}{1 + \exp(\alpha_{0, g} + \alpha_{D, g} \cdot d)}. \ee